-The lantern circuit is visible on the same photo.
-Its only peculiarity is to be equipped with two lugs to be inserted into the chassis millings of which it has been spoken previously.
+The tail lamp circuit is visible on the same photo.
+Its only peculiarity is to be equipped with two lugs to be inserted into the chassis milling of which it has been spoken previously.
 The back of the board and the LEDs sides are painted black: always light leaks…

 Note that there was an error on the drilling points for the holding studs, error corrected later on the documents.

 This wiring will be simpler than the motor car, because the plastic chassis has more uniform surfaces.
 To connect the front to the back, I use pieces of self-adhesive copper tape.
 Obviously, they must be isolated when passing on the ballast.
 I do not trust the layer of glue for this isolation.
 Electrician tape, here blue, is therefore first stuck to the ballast.
 On both ends of this one, the plastic chassis is isolated, thermally this time, where the soldering will be made, by pieces of 0.8 mm thick non-copper plated board with a point of cyanoacrylate or Uhu Strong & Safe.

 Note that there are only three wires concerned, because the green wire is directly connected to the light strip.

 On the left, the copper ribbons are connected to the wires coming from the coupling.
 On the right, they are connected to the tail lamp power supply.

 Browse the image with the mouse to get a more detailed view.

 To say it right away: it would surely be much easier and quicker to install a commercial four-pole electrical coupling.
 It has the advantage, by its symmetry, to allow coupling to each side of the same vehicle (which would not have an extraordinary interest here).
 But, given its size, I’m not sure it can work without stopping somewhere.